iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 ### The Relational Data Model

-We briefly review the data model of (relational) database systems.
+We briefly review the data model of relational database systems.
 To a large degree, iterators seem orthogonal to the elements they iterate over but whether or not and how we should achieve this orthogonality may require some discussion, so reviewing the data model here may be useful.

 Relational database systems manage *relations*.
 A relation is a bag (i.e., multiset) of *tuples* (or *records*).
-(Textbooks often define relations as *sets* but practical systems use on bag-based relational algebra, or even sequence-based or mixed algebras in order to support order-sensitive operations such as window functions.)
+(Textbooks often define relations as *sets* but practical systems use bag-based relational algebra, or even sequence-based or mixed algebras in order to support order-sensitive operations such as window functions.)
 A record is collection of named and typed *attributes* (or *fields* or, depending on the context, *columns*).
 Attributes